DiabloSerpent/simple_sudoku_generator/README.md

 - figure out what information exactly is needed from index_manip to see what changes can be made to make it more convenient to use
 - add method to Sudoku struct that initializes from an array of cells
-- Change main to fill cells randomly instead of by index
-  - could add Sudoku::free_cells and revamp Sudoku::cell_solved
-    to use that instead of Sudoku::cell_flags, as it seems there won't be any other use case for it.
 - Fix/Formalize spacing of definitions
 - figure out a more convenient way to manage the type difference b/t usize and CellSize